mapattacker/datascience/evaluation.rst

 Regression
 -----------
-For regression problems, where the response or y is a continuous value, it is common to use R-Squared and RMSE (Root Mean Squared Error) as evaluation metrics.
+For regression problems, where the response or y is a continuous value, it is common to use R-Squared and RMSE, or MAE as evaluation metrics.
 This website_ gives an excellent description on all the variants of errors metrics.

 .. _website: https://www.dataquest.io/blog/understanding-regression-error-metrics/